-April 4, Day 16: Bangkok to Kaeng Krachan.
-In the morning we will make our way to Kaeng Krachan National Park and our comfortable accommodations.
-We can visit a popular private protected garden on the edge of the national park where small ponds of water often attract a good variety of forest birds and allow some excellent photographic opportunities.
+March 18, Day 17: Laem Pak Bia to Kaeng Krachan.
+In the morning we will take the chance to visit some nearby sites at Laem Pak Bia to search for anything we may have missed.
+After it begins to warm up we will make our way to Kaeng Krachan National Park and our comfortable accommodations.
+In the afternoon we can visit a popular photographer's hide on the edge of the national park where small ponds of water often attract a good variety of forest birds and allow some excellent photographic opportunities.
 Some of the species we have seen here on recent visits include both Greater and Lesser Necklaced laughingthrushes, with luck Large Scimitar-Babbler, Siberian Blue Robin or Bar-backed Partridge.

-NIGHT: Baan Maka Chalet, Kaeng Krachan National Park
+NIGHT: Kaeng Krachan Lake Hill Resort, Kaeng Krachan